 General Contractor: Ecostone Construction

 Interior Design: Guy Clouse with RIOS

 Sources and Manufacturers

 Custom Ceramic Coffee Tables: Ben Medansky

-Hanging Lights-AIM Suspension Light Collection: Flos
+Hanging Lights: AIM Suspension Light by Flos

 Track lighting: LSI Lighting Services Inc

 Floor Lamps: Oda Lamp by Pulpo

 Stools: Charles Ghost Stool by Philippe Starck for Kartell